-While there is always a lot of debate as to whether an online college education is as good as a traditional college education, the answer is very simple; there are good institutions that offer an online college education, and there are bad establishments that offer an online college education.
+While there is always a lot of debate about whether an online college education is as good as a traditional college education, the answer is straightforward; there are good institutions that offer an online college education, and there are bad establishments that offer an online college education.
 The same holds for traditional college degree programs.

-So, just as when you are looking for an offline course, you need to do the same kind of your research when you are looking for the best place to pursue an online college education.
+So, just as when you are looking for an offline course, you need to do the same kind of research when looking for the best place to pursue an online college education.

-Of course, you normally won’t care where the college is located unless part of the online program involves off-line meetings.
-Usually, the physical location just doesn’t matter.
-However, a lot of the other points that you would consider before attending a traditional offline college or university should also be considered before you enroll with any organization offering an online college education.
+Of course, you normally won’t care where the college is located unless part of the online program involves offline meetings.
+Usually, the physical location doesn’t matter.
+However, many of the other points that you would consider before attending a traditional offline college or university should also be considered before you enroll with any organization offering an online college education.

-The growth in the numbers of people pursuing an online college education has led to increased competition among institutions to attract students.
+The number of people pursuing an online college education has led to increased competition among institutions to attract students.
 The best way to assess the credibility of a site advertising that they have the best online college education is to ask about the accreditation of its courses.
 Accreditation means that some governing body for a particular field has endorsed the course.
 This can be extremely important in helping you to decide who to trust with your online college education.
-If a course is not accredited then you need to find out why.
+If a course is not accredited, then you need to find out why.